-Here in the Northern hemisphere the prospect of winter is full upon us.
-But spring can always be in our hearts and any time of year is a perfect time to make this adorable origami butterfly!
+Here in the Northern Hemisphere, when winter approaches to hold us in its grip, spring can always be in our hearts––and at any time of year––a perfect time to make this adorable origami butterfly!

 I am very excited to present this new paper butterfly, designed by my friend and much admired origami designer, Evi Binzinger.
 This model is a lovely addition to many other beautiful origami insects already shown here on Origami Spirit: a dragonfly, a bee , a fly, a swallow tail butterfly, and a butterfly messenger.